 The M&G communicated to the meeting its regret for the harm caused by the publication of the cartoon, and apologises for the effects thereof.
 The newspaper in no way intended to cause injury, or to associate itself with Islamophobia, which it repudiates in the strongest possible terms.

 In light of the injury caused by the cartoon we are reviewing our editorial policies on religious matters broadly, and the depiction of the prophet in particular.
+This review process will be informed by consultation with religious leaders including, but not limited to, the United Muslim Forum of South Africa.
+We commit during the review period to honouring the prohibition on representation of the prophet.

 Any final policy that emerges from the review process will be informed by the experience of the past week, and by what we now know of the depth of feeling in the Muslim community on this matter.